merken/Prise/examples/PluginFromNetwork/README.md

 Launch the MyHost application using the `dotnet run --urls=https://localhost:5003` command from inside the MyHost directory.

-Open your browser to https://localhost:5003/hello?input=Maarten
+Open your browser to https://localhost:5003/hello?input=Maarten or use Postman to change the Accept-Header in order to see the results.